thuliteio/thulite/README.md

 ## Why Hyas?

-Six reasons why you should use Hyas.
+Six reasons why you should use Hyas:

-### Security aware
+1. __Security aware__.
 Get A+ scores on [Mozilla Observatory](https://observatory.mozilla.org/analyze/hyas.netlify.app) out of the box.
 Easily change the default Security Headers to suit your needs.

-### Fast by default
+2. __Fast by default__.
 Get 100 scores on [Google Lighthouse](https://googlechrome.github.io/lighthouse/viewer/?gist=e45b7560a228939b8e7362288844249b) by default.
 Hyas removes unused css, prefetches links, and lazy loads images.

-### SEO-ready
+3. __SEO-ready__.
 Use sensible defaults for structured data, open graph, and Twitter cards.
 Or easily change the SEO settings to your liking.

-### Development tools
+4. __Development tools__.
 Code with confidence.
 Check styles, scripts, and markdown for errors and fix automatically or manually.

-### Bootstrap framework
+5. __Bootstrap framework__.
 Build robust, flexible, and intuitive websites with Bootstrap.
 Or use any other front-end framework if you prefer.

-### Netlify-ready
+6. __Netlify-ready__.
 Deploy to Netlify with sensible defaults.
 Easily use Netlify Functions, Netlify Redirects, and Netlify Headers.

 ## Requirements